cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * `ENCODED_SIZE: Unsigned` is the number of bytes used to encode a field element as a byte string.

+* `EXPANDED_SIZE: Unsigned` is the number of pseudorandom bytes that are sampled when per field element when expanding a seed into a sequence of field elements (see {{prg}}).

 A concrete `Field` also implements the following class methods:

 * `Field.zeros(length: Unsigned) -> output: Vec[Field]` returns a vector of